tendermint/tendermint/docs/tutorials/go-built-in.md

 On the other hand, having a separate application might give you better security guarantees as two processes would be communicating via established binary protocol.
 Tendermint Core will not have access to application's state.
-If that is the way you with to proceed, use the [Writing a built-in Tendermint Core application in Go](./go.md) guide instead of this one.
+If that is the way you wish to proceed, use the [Creating an application in Go](./go.md) guide instead of this one.

 ## 1.1 Installing Go